Top 10 Largest Warships in the World of All Time

 Country: France

-Task Force 473 is built around the aircraft carrier FS Charles de Gaulle (R 91) and includes European Union, NATO, and French partner nations during the deployment.
-French Navy ships in the task group along with Charles de Gaulle are the destroyer FS Forbin (D620), frigates FS Alsace (D656) and FS Normandie (D651), replenishment ship FS Marne (A630) and a nuclear attack submarine.
-Partner ships integrated into the group are U.S. Navy destroyer USS Ross (DDG-71), Spanish Navy frigate ESPS Juan de Borbon (F102), Hellenic Navy frigate HS Adrias (F459) and Royal Moroccan Navy corvette Sultan Moulay Ismail (614).
+Task Force 473 is centered on the aircraft carrier FS Charles de Gaulle (R 91) and encompasses the participation of partner nations from the European Union, NATO, and France throughout the deployment.
+The task group for the French Navy includes the destroyer FS Forbin (D620), frigates FS Alsace (D656) and FS Normandie (D651), replenishment ship FS Marne (A630), and a nuclear attack submarine, all of which are part of the Charles de Gaulle mission.
+The group has incorporated several partner ships, including the U.S. Navy destroyer USS Ross (DDG-71), the Spanish Navy frigate ESPS Juan de Borbon (F102), the Hellenic Navy frigate HS Adrias (F459), and the Royal Moroccan Navy corvette Sultan Moulay Ismail (614).

 8. America-Class Amphibious Assault Ship